itprorh66/SolarPV-Simulator/README.md

 ## User Requirements
 The following is a list of features and/or attributes that the solution must satisfy.

-1. **no cost** – the model must be developed utilizing free resources, openly available to all students and faculty of Messiah College and the Collaboratory without licensing or usage fees/charges.
+1. **no cost** – the model must be developed utilizing free resources, openly available to all without licensing or usage fees/charges.

 2. **platform independence** – the model must be capable of operation from any modern computer platform to include: Windows, Mac, and Linux